Spider-Woman (Jessica Drew): Spider-Verse and Post-Avenger life

-During the "Spider-Verse" storyline, Spider-Woman joins Spider-Girl and Spider-Man 2099 in confronting Spider-Man about Spider-Man 2099 witnessing his counterpart being killed by Morlun.
-She is among the spider-themed superheroes brought to Earth-13 by Spider-UK, Spider-Girl of Earth-982, and Spider-Ham, to form a resistance against Morlun and his family, the Inheritors.
-When the resistance was visiting Earth-928 and encountered a past version of Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body) with his own army, they attracted the attention of the Inheritors.
-Spider-Woman followed Silk with Spider-Man Noir to an unknown reality where they were being tracked by the Inheritors Brix and Bora.
-Spider-Man Noir was wounded and the trio escaped to his home world to allow him to recover from his injuries.
-After this, she was sent by Spider-Man to the Loomworld, home of the Inheritors to gather more information on the Inheritors.
-After encountering and replacing her doppelganger from Loomworld, who was Morlun's lover, she was able to gather intelligence in regards to the Master Weaver and his role in the conflict, which helped the Spider Army ultimately win the battle against the Inheritors.
+During the "Spider-Verse" storyline, Spider-Woman is among the spider-themed superheroes brought to Earth-13 to form a resistance against Morlun and his family, the Inheritors.
+After being hunted by the Inheritors, she was sent by Spider-Man to the Loomworld, home of the Inheritors to gather more information on the Inheritors.
+Replacing her Loomworld doppelganger Loomworld, who was Morlun's lover, she was able to gather intelligence in regards to the Master Weaver and his role in the conflict, which helped the Spider Army ultimately win the battle against the Inheritors.

 After the battle with the Inheritors, Jessica decided to quit the Avengers in order to start a new life and to focus on helping ordinary civilians.
 Jessica decides to help common people solve crimes, and enlists Ben Urich and Roger Gocking, the Porcupine.

 Secret Wars

 Jessica Drew's new look in the aftermath of Spider-Verse was the first costume change in more than 35 years since the character's creation.
 Spider-Woman (vol. 5) #9.
 Cover art by Javier Rodríguez.

 Knowing the universe will end soon, Reed Richards and Susan Storm choose Jessica and Natasha Romanoff to copilot a ship that will contain a handpicked few to restart humanity and escape the destruction of the universe.
 Their ship is shot down when the Children of Tomorrow from the Ultimate Universe invade, and she and the ship's passengers are killed in the ensuing explosion.
 This timeline and the resulting deaths were later undone.